 - Free Culture Book Club — The Spiraling Web, Part 4 from Mar 20, 2021, 6:34am

-This week, our Free Culture Book Club continues reading Ryan Somma’s The Spiraling Web.
+This week, our Free Culture Book Club reads the first fifteen chapters of Ryan Somma’s The Spiraling Web.

 To give this series some sense of organization, here are some basic facts without much in the way of context.

 - Full Title: The Spiraling Web